-BBC broadcaster Terry Wogan.
-Tributes have been paid in Limerick to Wogan, who has died at the age of 77.
+Tributes have been paid in Limerick to native Terry Wogan, who was described as a "true son"of the city.

 Wogan died at the age of 77 after suffering from cancer.